denloyd/Balane_Cadorna-Personal-Interest-Website/readme.md

 modify the style.css  (start-container, select-container and last-container) note: not final adjust the media queries for skills, skins (not final)

+almost done, will do testing anf finalizing the design

 # Ferdinand Cadorna
 11-28-24